Protect Your Children By Following These Preventive Do’s and Don’ts

 Spread the Word – National Lead Poisoning Prevention Week is October 25th – 31th

-Although lead poisoning is the #1 preventable disease in U.S. children, every year, over 500,000 children under the age of six are diagnosed with lead poisoning.
+Although lead poisoning is the #1 preventable disease in U.S. children, every year, over 500,000 children between the ages of 1 -5 are diagnosed with lead poisoning.
 Incredibly, this figure does not include the number of children between the ages of six and eighteen that already suffer from lead poisoning.
 In addition, many other children have not yet been diagnosed.
 About 3.6 million American households have children under 6

 Did you know that lead dust is more dangerous than lead paint itself?
 According to the Center for Disease Control, a speck of lead dust, equal to a grain of sand, is enough to poison a child.
 Lead dust is the most common form of lead poisoning.
 If you do have lead in your home, you will need a lead abatement plan.

 The only way to know, however, is to have lead testing done.